ConnorMaes/ConnorMaes.github.io/_posts/2021-08-13-PortSwigger SQLi Lab #5 Writeup.md

 #

 ### **4. Now that the database type is known, find the table names within the database.**

-The portswigger cheat sheet shows to use the following to try and info from postgreSQL databases.
+Use the following from the cheat sheet to get info from postgreSQL databases.
 ```SQL
 SELECT * FROM information_schema.tables
 ```